blackfennec-org/blackfennec/docs/source/project/management/engineering_project/index.rst

 Engineering Project
 ===================

-The `engineering project <https://studien.rj.ost.ch/allModules/25619_M_EPJ.html>`_ is a 6-month project that is carried out by a small group of students.
-Accumulated about 480 hours were invested into the development of Black Fennec.
+The `engineering project <https://studien.rj.ost.ch/allModules/25619_M_EPJ.html>`_ is a semester long project that is carried out by a group of students.
+In the context of this project an accumulated 480 hours were invested into the development of Black Fennec.

 Contrary to the usual way of selecting a predefined topic that is given by a lecturer, the students came up with the idea for Black Fennec.
 This was done via a :ref:`project proposal <project_proposal>` and guided by Thomas Kälin, lecturer at the University of Applied Sciences Rapperswil who supervised the project.